MA in Interpreting and Translation Studies

 Duration and course requirements

-This is a full-time (35 credit hour), intense, two-semester course of studies that runs from the end of August until mid-May.
+For the Spanish-English language track, this is a full-time (34 credit hour), intensive two-semester course of studies that runs from the end of August until mid-May.
 In addition to the coursework, an internship and an applied research project will allow students to make a rigorous connection between the practical experience in the workplace and their more theoretical experience in the classroom.

 - Applied Interpreting Studies (TIS 731, 3 hrs)